mmz33/NN-From-Scratch/README.md

 ### Training
 ---
-To train your model, define it in `main.py` and just run: `python3 main.py --train`
+To train your model using the MNIST dataset, define it in `main.py` (as a task later this can be read from a python file for example or any other kind) and just run: `python3 main.py --train`

 You can also add more flags for the hyperparameters for example.
-For that, you can find more details by running `--help`
+For that, you can find more details by running `--help`.
+Later there can be a flag for choosing the dataset and based on that this dataset is used for training the model.

 ### Testing
 ---